xZarisx/poly-loader/README.md

 # Poly Loader
-An event driven polyfill loader
+An event driven lazy polyfill loader.

 ## How to use